-If you’re reclaiming within 2 years of the end of the accounting period when the loan was taken out, use form CT600A to claim when you prepare a Company Tax Return for that accounting period or amend it online.
+Reclaiming within 2 years of the end of the accounting period when the loan was taken out

-Please note: If you do fill out the Loan wizard then this will populate the details automatically onto the other pages within the Loans to Participators section.
+Please note: If you do fill out the Loan wizard then this will populate the details automatically onto the other pages within the Loans to Participators section for the period in which the loan was actually taken out.

 Reclaiming after 2 years